Hello, my name is Zachary Weinberg. I go by

 Site design was done by me, with a great deal of help from Pam Griffith, whose design-fu is far superior.

 Headings are set in Mostra Nuova.
 Body fonts depend on your operating system and browser.
 All graphic decorations were drawn by me.
 The owl in the top left (if your screen is wide enough) is a modified tracing from a photograph of the decorative owls in the elevator lobby of the Chicago Board of Trade Building.
-Backgrounds are currently solid colors.
+The chevron pattern in the background is based on the black and gold pattern seen on this moribund website; if anyone knows where it came from, please tell me.

 I write all my posts in Pandoc-flavor Markdown, because HTML is far too verbose to put up with while composing, but WYSIWYG ceased to be my friend in the days of Microsoft Word 4.0.